Developments in the Autonomous Vehicles (AVs) market are accelerating at a rapid rate

 We are contributing to the thinking on societal and legal issues around the development of autonomous vehicles by developing a series of white papers.

 As part of the series, we ask questions like...
 What are the data protection risks when it comes to driverless vehicles?
 Is there enough regulation around the moral algorithms of driverless vehicles?
-Is it possible, or even feasible, to make these new vehicles cyber resilient? and How can public and private sector firms create effective road transport networks to allow CAVs to fulfil their potential?
+Is it possible, or even feasible, to make these new vehicles cyber resilient?
+How can public and private sector firms create effective road transport networks to allow CAVs to fulfil their potential? and how and when UK policies may need to change to maximise the social benefits of Connected Autonomous Vehicles (CAVs)?

-The first four reports cover data protection, the moral algorithm and the cyber security of driverless vehicles, the challenges of reshaping our infrastructure in preparation for CAVs, and our latest paper discusses the impact of intellectual property rights on future mobility and CAV development.
+The first five reports cover data protection, the moral algorithm and the cyber security of driverless vehicles, the challenges of reshaping our infrastructure in preparation for CAVs, and the impact of intellectual property rights on future mobility and CAV development.
+Our latest report explores the potential social impacts of automation and how both local and national government policy may need to alter to accommodate them.

 Download the series below.